AiGIS-PyAiGIS/GFandSlope/README.md

 ## Non-GPU version
 Non-GPU version (CPU-based) code is available at [Shape models, their derivatives, and relating data and tools of the asteroid Ryugu used in the paper "Hayabusa2 observations of the top-shape carbonaceous asteroid 162173 Ryugu" by Watanabe et al. (2019).](https://data.darts.isas.jaxa.jp/pub/hayabusa2/paper/Watanabe_2019/)

 ## References
+1. Werner, R. A. & Scheeres, D. J. Exterior gravitation of a polyhedron derived and compared with harmonic and mascon gravitation representations of asteroid 4769 Castalia.
+Celest.
+Mech.
+Dyn.
+Astron.
+65, 313-344 (1996).[doi:10.1007/bf00053511](https://doi.org/10.1007/bf00053511)
+2. Watanabe, S. et al. Hayabusa2 arrives at the carbonaceous asteroid 162173 Ryugu--A spinning top--shaped rubble pile.
+Science 364, 268–272 (2019). [doi:10.1126/science.aav8032](https://doi.org/10.1126/science.aav8032)

+## Citing
+If you have used this codebase in a publication and wish to cite it, consider citing the following publications and this repository:

 1. Kono, F., Nakasato, N., Hirata, N. & Matsumoto, K. Acceleration of Gravitation Field Analysis for Asteroids by GPU Computation.
 2021 IEEE 14th Int.
 Symp.
 Embed.
 MulticoreMany-core Syst.--Chip (MCSoC) 00, 8–15 (2021). [doi:10.1109/mcsoc51149.2021.00010](http://doi.org/10.1109/mcsoc51149.2021.00010)
-2. Hirata, N., Matsumoto K., Kono F. & Nakasato N. GPU-Accelerated Gravity-Field Computation for Irregularly Shaped Small Bodies Using CUDA.
+2. Hirata, N., Matsumoto, K., Kono, F., & Nakasato, N. GPU-Accelerated Gravity-Field Computation for Irregularly Shaped Small Bodies Using CUDA.
 The 57th Lunar and Planetary Science Conference (LPSC), #1418, (2026).
+[Abstract](https://www.hou.usra.edu/meetings/lpsc2026/pdf/1418.pdf)

 ## Acknowledgements
-GFandSlope is developed as a research project by the [University of Aizu](https://u-aizu.ac.jp/en/), [Shizuoka Institute of Science and Technology](https://www.sist.ac.jp/en/) and [National Astronomical Observatory of Japan](https://www.nao.ac.jp/en/).
+The original gravity field calculation code used in GFandSlope was developed by Kohei Kitazato and Toshihiro Harada (The University of Aizu).
+It was then modified by Tomohiko Mituta (The University of Aizu).
+The GPU version is developed as a research project by the [The University of Aizu](https://u-aizu.ac.jp/en/) (Naru Hirata, Naohito Nakasato, and Junsei Hangai), [Shizuoka Institute of Science and Technology](https://www.sist.ac.jp/en/) (Fumiya Kono), and [National Astronomical Observatory of Japan](https://www.nao.ac.jp/en/) (Koji Matsumoto).

 The project is/was supported by: